mdn/content/files/en-us/learn_web_development/getting_started/your_first_website/styling_the_content/index.md

   </tbody>
 </table>

 There are many more selectors to discover.
-To learn more, see the MDN [Selectors guide](/en-US/docs/Learn_web_development/Core/Styling_basics/Basic_selectors).
+To learn more, see our selectors tutorials, starting with [Basic selectors](/en-US/docs/Learn_web_development/Core/Styling_basics/Basic_selectors).

 ## Fonts and text